 CRA and EU Machinery Regulation 2023/1230: Overlap

-A machine with a programmable controller, an HMI, an embedded computer or a network interface falls under both the EU Machinery Regulation (Regulation (EU) 2023/1230) and the EU Cyber Resilience Act (Regulation (EU) 2024/2847).
-Recital 53 of the CRA names the overlap and points to two Annex III sections of the Machinery Regulation, 1.1.9 and 1.2.1, where the cybersecurity content concentrates.
-This page covers what Recital 53 says, how CRA evidence maps onto the Machinery side and where the two conformity assessments stay separate.
+A machine with a programmable controller, an HMI, an embedded computer or a network interface can fall under both the EU Machinery Regulation (Regulation (EU) 2023/1230) and the EU Cyber Resilience Act (Regulation (EU) 2024/2847).
+The CRA applies where the machine is a product with digital elements and its intended purpose or reasonably foreseeable use includes a direct or indirect logical or physical data connection to a device or network.
+A specific recital of the CRA names this dual-regime overlap and points to two Machinery Regulation sections that cover cybersecurity-driven safety, sections 1.1.9 and 1.2.1.
+This page covers what the recital says, how CRA evidence maps onto the Machinery side and where the two conformity assessments stay separate.

 Summary